szBene/ytdlh/README.md

 Don't trust the release version?
 No problem, you can build it yourself!

-After [setting up for development](#set-up-for-development-windows), run the following command:
+After [setting up for development](#set-up-for-development-windows), run the following command in your terminal:

 ```bash
 pyinstaller -c --onefile --name ytdlh.exe main.py ytdlp_handler.py
 ```

-You will find the executable in the `dist` directory. from there, follow the instructions in the [Usage](#usage) section
+You will find the executable in the `dist` directory.
+From there, follow the instructions in the [Usage](#usage) section.

+**NOTE:** this command, specifically the `--onefile` option, might build an executable that will result in a false positive detection by your antivirus.
+This happened to me with release [0.1.0](https://github.com/szBene/ytdlh/releases/tag/ytdlh-beta-0.1).
+In the release notes, I included the Virustotal scan results of the executable.

+I also created a build script, that doesn't use the `--onefile` option.
+It will create a zip file of the built executable in the project's root directory.
+To use the ytdlh executable created with this method, you have two
+options:

+1. With the runner script:
+    - Extract the contents of the zip file directly into your user directory (`C:\Users\username`)
+    - Open your terminal and run `ytdlh.bat` just like you would run `ytdlh.exe`
+2. Without the runner script:
+    - Extract the zip file into a directory of your choice
+    - Move the contents of the `ytdlh` directory into your user directory (`C:\Users\username`)
+    - Open your terminal and run `ytdlh.exe`

 ## Updates

-This tool does not check for updates. for that, come back here from time to time
+This tool does not check for updates.
+For that, come back here from time to time

 ### Feature updates